CIS5650-Fall-2024/cis5650-fall-2024.github.io/_pages/index.md

 ## Course Announcements

+### 2023-05-11: Course Waitlist

+Advance registration for CIS 5650 Fall 2024 is full.
+Please use the Course Waitlist to ensure that you are considered for the course and receive course communication ahead of the Fall semester.
+Additionally, complete the Student Survey linked below.

 ### 2023-05-11: Student Survey (Required)

 All students who are interested in taking the course (registered, waitlisted, or otherwise) must **complete the [Student Survey](https://forms.office.com/r/n1uTDL8ePJ)** as soon as possible.
 Failure to submit the survey before first day of class can jeopardize your registration for CIS 5650.